Anaerobic Digestion

 Where will the process water come from?

-No groundwater will be used in facility processes.
 For more information on water, please see the Environment section of the Community page.

 How will stormwater be managed?

-Stormwater and surface runoff will be collected in the drainage ditches and swales around the site and directed to the digestate pond which will be constructed with an impermeable high density polyethylene liner for full containment.
+Stormwater and surface runoff will be collected in the drainage ditches and swales around the site and directed to the liquid digestate pond which will be constructed with an impermeable high density polyethylene liner for full containment.

 Will there be impacts to water quality from the facility or land receiving digestate?

+No impacts to water quality are expected as a result of facility operations.
 The facility has been designed with robust containment and monitoring systems to avoid impacts to water quality.

 The digestate pond will be constructed with an impermeable high-density polyethylene (HDPE) liner for full containment and no contact with groundwater.